Marvin510/ChicagoSpeedViolations/README.md

 This image did show that there are more cameras in poorer areas, but I didn't think it was convincing enough.

 I also took a detour in my thinking.
-Up to this point, I wanted to proof with my visualization to the Mayor of Chicago that I had found evidence that impoverish areas are more police.
+Up to this point, I wanted to prove with my visualization to the Mayor of Chicago that I had found evidence that impoverished areas are more policed.
 I decided that is not the message I would try to convey with my visualization.

 ![Pic3](https://github.com/Marvin510/ChicagoSpeedViolations/blob/master/Images/Pic3.png "Calculatedfield")